Ejento AI

 You can browse this history at any time.

-The publish history is useful for auditing purposes — for instance, if you need to understand who made a particular change and when.
-It also serves as the foundation for the Revert feature, since each history entry represents a known-good snapshot you can revert to.
+The deployment history is useful for auditing purposes — for instance, if you need to understand who made a particular change and when.
+It also serves as the foundation for the Rollback feature, since each history entry represents a known-good snapshot you can revert to.

-If you need to roll back a change or return to an earlier configuration, you can revert any entry in your publish history.
+If you need to roll back a change or return to an earlier configuration, you can restore any entry in your deployment history.

-This is useful if a newly published configuration causes unexpected behavior.
-You are not limited to reverting only the most recent publish — you can select any entry from the full history.
+This is useful if a newly deployed configuration causes unexpected behavior.
+You are not limited to rollback only the most recent deployment — you can select and restore any entry from the full history.

-Reverting removes the changes introduced by that publish from Staging.
+It restores the changes introduced by that deployment onto Staging and rollbacks any changes made after that.
 Production is not affected immediately.
-This gives you a chance to review the reverted changes before they go live.
-Once satisfied, publish to make the revert live in Production.
+This gives you a chance to review the restored changes before it goes live.
+Once satisfied, deploy to make the restore live in Production.

 Production is not immediately affected